ryanbressler/CloudForest/benchmarks/README.md

 Format  | libsvm      | libsvm              | libsvm            | arff
 Time    | 53 seconds  | ??? seconds         | 30 seconds        | 34 seconds

+The arff format records which variables are binary or catagorical allowing cloudforest to use appropriate splitters for greater speed.
 This data set was chosen to allow comparison with benchmarks by [wise.io](http://about.wise.io/blog/2013/07/15/benchmarking-random-forest-part-1/) and [Alex Rubinsteyn](http://blog.explainmydata.com/2014/03/big-speedup-for-random-forest-learning.html).

 Cloudforest and scikit.learn 0.15 were checked out on 3/10/2014.